deployment-gap-model-education-fund/deployment-gap-model/docs/data-mart/county_concrete_mw.md

 ### Project Status

 The `capacity_under_construction_mw` contains ACP projects with the status "Under Construction" and EIA 860m projects with `operational_status_code` equal to 4, 5, or 6, which correspond to EIA status codes U, V, or TS.
-The `capacity_awaiting_permitting_mw` contains ACP projects with the status "Advanged Development" and EIA 860m projects with `operational_status_code` equal to 1, 2 or 3, which correspond to EIA status codes P, L, or T. The `capacity_total_proposed_mw` is the sum of the other two columns.
+The `capacity_awaiting_permitting_mw` contains ACP projects with the status "Advanced Development" and EIA 860m projects with `operational_status_code` equal to 1, 2 or 3, which correspond to EIA status codes P, L, or T. The `capacity_total_proposed_mw` is the sum of the other two columns.

 See the documentation for `projects_status_codes_860m` for more details about EIA operational status codes.